Article

 Michael Bateman

-Michael Bateman is a Data Scientist with Arthur D. Little’s (ADL’s) Digital Problem Solving practice.
+Michael Bateman is a Data Scientist with ADL Catalyst.
 Dr. Bateman’s work ranges from fundamental research to providing actionable insights for decision makers, and in verticals spanning drug discovery, healthcare, defense, pharma, transport, and public policy.
 Prior to joining ADL, he held positions at UCLA and the University of Cambridge (UK) as well as in government and the biotech industry.
-Dr.… Read More
+Dr. Bateman earned a bachelor’s degree in… Read More

 Remy Gillet